-Looking For a New BMW X1 in your area?
+Looking for a Used X1 in your area?

 Have you driven a 2013 BMW X1?

 2013 BMW X1 Overview

 Complementing its X3, X5 and oddball X6 “Sports Activity” vehicles, aka crossover utes, BMW is set to debut its smallest, coziest high-end mini-ute, the 2013 X1, in the U.S. market as early as the fall.
 Expected to be available in the traditional 28i and 35i versions, this time there’s a slight twist with the base X1 sDrive28i offered only in a rear-wheel-drive configuration.
 The X1’s xDrive28i and xDrive35i will, of course, continue to feature Beemer’s xDrive “intelligent” all-wheel-drive (AWD) technology.
 The German automaker lauds the introduction of this subcompact 5-passenger crossover as a notable precursor to a lineup-wide reworking for the 2014 model year and notes that the X1 will preview a few of the tweaks and twists anticipated in next-gen X series.